bnymnsntrk/Twitter-Bookmark-Downloader/README.md

 Following these steps will create 4 tokens that you will need to authenticate your account.

 ### How to Use
+Install chrome extension from here https://chrome.google.com/webstore/detail/dewey/occohfgiljdagdmklhpplgmcnliljmgi and grab your bookmarks.
+(Go to https://twitter.com/i/bookmarks and click on the button above, if you don't see it restart your browser.)
+Now click on the dewey icon on top right of the browser and click your bookmarks.
+Don't click on "select all" yet, because it only applies it to a few pages.
+You need to slide until there is no more pages left (yeah this is a pain but believe me this is the best way).
+Then select all and export to clipboard.
+Create a file in the same directory where python files located and name it "bookmarks.txt".
+Paste the links you got from dewey here.
 Edit the `API_Tokens.py` file and add all the 4 tokens you got in the previous step and save.
 Run the script by `python twitter_image_downloader.py`